Newark Restraining Order vs. Criminal Charges Lawyer

 Civil Proceedings for Restraining Orders in Essex County, NJ

 Restraining order hearings are civil proceedings; they are distinct from criminal proceedings.
 If you are accused of committing an act of domestic violence, a Temporary Restraining Order (TRO) may be issued against you.
 This will trigger a restraining order hearing in the Superior Court, Family Division.
 The judge at this hearing will determine whether a Final Restraining Order (FRO) should be issued against you.

 Collateral Proceedings for Criminal Charges in Irvington, NJ

 The underlying criminal acts that precipitated the restraining order are dealt with in a criminal proceeding, which is held in the Superior Court, Criminal Division.
 This means that there will be two separate and distinct proceedings: one for the restraining order, one for the criminal charges.
 Some of the most common charges that accompany a restraining order are aggravated assault, harassment, stalking, and terroristic threats.
 Depending upon the circumstances, you could be looking at a felony conviction and several years in New Jersey State Prison.

 You need to understand the consequences because it is possible to get the criminal charge dismissed but still have the final restraining order be issued – and vice versa.
 For example, the alleged victim might decline to file a temporary restraining order but still pursue criminal charges.
 Additionally, the outcome of one proceeding can potentially affect the outcome of the other proceeding.

-Call a Montclair NJ Domestic Violence Attorney
+Call a Montclair Domestic Violence Attorney